Zmrihawy/Webutvikling-project3/README.md

 ## State management
 ### Redux
 Redux is a Javascript Library for mananging application state.
+Redux provides a realtime current state of the catalog with all the state variables that the app has at a given time.
+This helps keep control of how the catalog state changes overtime and it is also very useful when debugguing.

 ### Testing